sasqwatch/Security-Assessment/Testing/README.md

 	Invoke-Domain		-  Runs simple checks on the domain

 ### Test-Linux.ps1
-	Invoke-Linux		-  Runs LinEnum on multiple hosts with Posh-SSH
+	Invoke-Linux		-  Run Bash script on multiple hosts simultaneously with Posh-SSH and PoshRSJob

 ### bloodhoundanalytics.py
 	Gather Active Directory statistics from BloodHound data